axe-core Configuration & Setup

 Install axe-core via your package manager with strict semantic version constraints.
 Unpinned dependencies frequently trigger sudden rule-set updates that break CI pipelines.

-Node.js 16+ is required for modern axe-core rule sets and ES module compatibility.
+Node.js 20+ is required for modern axe-core rule sets and ES module compatibility (Node 18 reached end-of-life in April 2025).
 Install the core library and the standalone CLI tool separately to decouple runtime execution from build dependencies.

 # Pin core library to prevent unexpected rule changes

-# Install CLI globally or as a dev dependency for CI runners
+# Install the official CLI as a dev dependency for CI runners

 # Verify installation and runtime compatibility